ekpangmichael/mobimeo-challenge/README.md

 - The ability to also get time series data makes it easy to perform investigation and faster debugging process

 - Fluentd facilitates logs collection from containers, format the logs and ship them to  Elasticsearch for indexing
+- Fluentd is deployed as a DaemonSet on all the worker nodes

-### Delete the charts
+## Delete the charts

-To delete all the helm charts
+To delete all the helm charts run